Doritos: History

 Doritos were released nationwide in 1966, the first tortilla chip to be launched nationally in the United States.

+Doritos were introduced in Australia in 1984.

 According to Information Resources International, in 1993, Doritos earned $1.2 billion in retail sales, one-third of the total Frito-Lay sales for the year.

 The company was sued in 1993 by Charles Grady, who claimed that his throat had been damaged while eating Doritos.
 According to his lawsuit, the shape and rigidity of the chips made them inherently dangerous.
 Grady attempted to admit into evidence a study by a former chemistry professor that calculated how best to safely swallow the chips.
 The Pennsylvania Supreme Court later ruled that the study did not meet scientific standards and could not be presented as evidence.

 In the costliest redesign in Frito-Lay history, in 1994 the company spent $50 million to redesign Doritos.
 Roger J. Berdusco, the vice president of tortilla chip marketing, said a primary reason for the change was "greater competition from restaurant-style tortilla chips, that are larger and more strongly seasoned".
 The design change was the result of a two-year market research study that involved 5,000 chip eaters.
 The new design made the chips 20% larger, 15% thinner, and gave each chip rounded corners, making it easier to eat and reducing the scrap resulting from broken corners.
 Each chip was also given more seasoning, resulting in a stronger flavor.
 The redesigned chips were released in four flavors beginning in January 1995.

 In the United States, Frito-Lay eliminated trans fat from all Doritos varieties in 2002.
 The same year, the Doritos brand began complying with the Food and Drug Administration labeling regulations, four years before the regulations became mandatory.

 In 2005, sales of Doritos in the United States fell by 1.7% to $595 million.
 To increase sales in 2006, the company launched several new flavors, a new label, and more bilingual advertising.
 Frito-Lay vice president Joe Ennen described this as "the most significant rebranding and relaunch in Doritos' 38-year history."

 On February 21, 2013, the Doritos logo was changed again, and the advertising slogan "for the bold" was adopted.

 In 2015, Doritos introduced a limited edition Rainbow Doritos product, which were only available to those making a minimum donation of $10 to the It Gets Better Project, a non-profit organization that supports LGBT youth.
 The promotion raised $100,000 for the organization, despite some controversy.